20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron bipennifolium is a rare, vining (climber) plant native to the tropical rainforests of Brazil, Argentina, Bolivia and Paraguay where it grows as a hemiepiphyte.

-The leaves in Fiddleleaf Philodendron are gloss, leathery, lobed, elongated about 18 in. long and have a fiddle or horse-head shape.
+The leaves in Fiddleleaf Philodendron are gloss, leathery, lobed, elongated about 18 inches long and have a fiddle or horse-head shape.

 Philodendron bipennifolium is a climber ideal for a hanging basket where the spectacular leaves can be displayed or it can be supported with a moss stick to grow upright.